Tour du Mont Blanc Day 6 - La Fouly to Champex – 7/16/16 – 9.2 Miles

 Champex has many hostels and hotels to choose from, but I found our unique B&B in a roundabout way while looking at blogs about the Tour du Mont Blanc.
 I read about a restaurant that had two rooms above it, but couldn’t find the name in an internet search, so I began looking at all B&B’s in Champex to find a photograph.
 Sure enough, the restaurant had changed hands (thus names) but they still operate a B&B upstairs – two rooms with a shared bath and shared living room and…most important… a balcony from which to watch everything happening in Champex!
 From this magnificent perch we waved to fellow TMB pilgrims as they walked into town.

+After hot showers and fresh clothes, we hand-washed all our dirty hiking gear and hung it on a drying rack provided (so guests won’t hang laundry off the balcony?)
 Next we took a stroll along the main street of our newest home-away-from-home.
 At a boulangerie we bought huge apple pastries that we ate as we walked, checking out restaurant menus and enjoying the energy of the Saturday afternoon holiday crowd.
-Having learned a lesson about waiting until the last minute, we bought provisions for tomorrow’s lunch (cheese, ham ,bread, fruit and granola bars – again).
+Having learned a lesson about waiting until the last minute, we bought provisions for tomorrow’s lunch (cheese, ham, bread, fruit and granola bars – again).
 At an ATM we debated on how much cash to get in Swiss francs, ended up with about 100 CHF and 150€.

 We crossed paths with Cassie and Niki and invited them to join us for a beer by the lake (our treat, since we enjoy hanging out with the young’uns).
 We chatted about topics ranging far and wide, from “where is home?” to dream hiking trips to how international travel gives one a different view towards politics, nationalism, gun control, and so on.
 Alcohol and being a long way from home can loosen the tongue!
 A snapshot in time, never to be repeated: sitting with friends beside a Swiss lake on a sunny July afternoon.